Shielding the weld

 This can be achieved with a purging setup and can be controlled with a modern oxygen meter.
 Pure argon is by far the most common gas for root protection of stainless steels.
-Formiergas (90% N2 + 10% H2) is an excellent alternative for conventional austenitic steels.
+Formiergas (N2 + 5 - 12% H2) is an excellent alternative for conventional austenitic steels.
 The gas contains an active component, H2, which brings down the oxygen level in the weld area.

 Nitrogen can be used for duplex steels in order to avoid nitrogen loss in the weld metal.
+The purity of the gas used for root protection should be at least 99.995%.
 In certain cases root flux can be an alternative to gas purging.

 Sandvik offers a wide range of welding flux for SAW and ESW.